 The Importance of Micro-Interactions

-Micro-interactions are so important to web and mobile app design because they close the gap between human and machine.
+Micro-interactions are important to web and mobile app design because they close the gap between humans and machines.
 By humanizing computer tasks and making them act in ways people understand, you’re infusing the design with personality.
 What’s even better is that this personality can convey the image of the brand or business by making small changes to micro-interactions.